 Under the client settings, click Cloud Services.
 Under Device/User Settings, set Allow access to cloud distribution point to Yes.

-SCCM CMG Boundary Group
+Link CMG to a Boundary Group

 Configure Clients for CMG